 A Virtual Private Cloud (VPC) is a logically isolated network space.
 With VPC, you can configure logically isolated network space for your resources such as CVMs and cloud databases.
 This product provides better cloud resource security and can meet your needs in various scenarios.

-This document introduces the core components, connection modes, and security of VPC.
+This document introduces the core components, connection modes, and security of VPCs.

 A VPC instance has three core components: VPC IP ranges, subnets, and route tables.

 When you create a VPC, you need to specify a CIDR (classless inter-domain routing) block as the VPC’s IP address group.

 Tencent Cloud VPC supports CIDR blocks in any of the following private IP ranges:

 - 10.0.0.0 - 10.255.255.255 (the mask range must be 16 to 28)

 - 172.16.0.0 - 172.31.255.255 (the mask range must be 16 to 28)